Skip to main content

 If a file with the same name as your Astro Cloud IDE pipeline already exists in your GitHub repository, the Astro Cloud IDE will overwrite the existing file.
 For this reason, Astronomer recommends using a separate branch for commits from your Astro Cloud IDE environment than for commits from other sources to the same repository.

-2. Scroll through the list of changes and make sure that only changes are checked that you want to commit.
-The Astro Cloud IDE will offer to commit versions of Astro project configuration files, as well as a GitHub workflow.
+1. Scroll through the list of changes and make sure that only changes are checked that you want to commit.
+The Astro Cloud IDE will offer to commit versions of Astro project configuration files if changes were made to them.
 Note that all pipeline changes in a given Astro Cloud IDE project will be listed to be selected for the commit, not only the changes to the pipeline you are currently editing.

 Your DAG will be added to the /dags folder in your GitHub repository.

-1. In the Cloud UI, open your Deployment.
+1. In the Astro UI, open your Deployment.

 3. In the Airflow UI, configure a connection with the same values as your connection in the Astro Cloud IDE.
 See Manage connections in Apache Airflow.